Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision

-However, debate still exists – some have found that repeated exposure to online signals in a social networking site slowed the subsequent spread of information \cite{ver2011stops}. \\ \textbf{Information Parsing}: The manner in which an individual searches for information affects their decision-making.
-Individuals employ search strategies to reduce the number of choices \cite{payne1978risky}.
-This includes revising their initial opinions by processing and averaging the different influences acting on them \cite{muchnik2013social} and social information provides one mechanism through which this is achieved.
-When social signals point towards a specific outcome or opinion, individuals will often adopt the opinions and behaviors of signalers, however while adopting behaviors based off social influence can be cost effective, it does not always lead to the most effective or efficient decision.
-Individuals must trade-off between trusting their own knowledge and trusting other’s opinions \cite{schobel2016social}. \\ \textbf{Product Utility}: When making product decisions, outcomes related to the quality and need for a product change its utility or perceived value and therefore the risk of the selection.
-The need for a quality product also influences selection decisions.
-The perceived value of a product predicts how much an individual will search for information to inform their selection.
+However, debate still exists – some have found the threshold to be two signalers \cite{bao2013cumulative} while others report it at three \cite{centola2010spread,grujic2012three}.
+Still, others have found the reverse trend.
+In one study, repeated exposure to online signals in a social networking site slowed the subsequent spread of information.
+This might affect decision-making and behavioral adoption by inhibiting social influence \cite{ver2011stops,beck2017small}.